Hundreds of animals removed from Ohio man's house

 CLEVELAND, Ohio Humane society members wearing protective masks removed nearly 300 animals including pigeons, chickens and rabbits from an Ohio man's reeking house this week.

 Workers on Thursday took away 60 pigeons, chickens and roosters from the house in Huber Heights, a suburb of Dayton.
-They returned the following day for 223 animals including 100 pigeons and 30 rabbits.
+They returned the following day for another 93 animals including 30 rabbits living outside.

+Between 100 and 150 more pigeons, housed outside of the home, have not been removed.
+Jessica Garringer, spokeswoman for the Humane Society of Greater Cleveland, told Reuters they are working with the owner to relocate all of the remaining birds.

 The sheer number of pigeons, which can carry airborne diseases, created a health hazard inside the house, Marquis said.